 If I had to guess, I think another big factor in feeling settled was making our decision to stay in Michigan and sticking with it.
 For awhile we were trying to figure out what to do.
 Do we buy a house?
 Do we move somewhere overseas?
 Do we chase the sunshine?
 Do we buy another Dolly and go?
 All of those questions led to months of really frustrating and tense nights and conversations and feeling like we had no control.
 The unknown can be exciting but it’s extremely scary and exhausting too.

 When we found this cabin opportunity and stuck with it, we immediately felt a wave of relief.
 We’ve been able to enjoy our little home and lives here and start pursuing our dreams knowing this is the life we’ve chosen.

 It’s real.
 It’s active.
 Being thankful takes practice.
 It’s for sure an every day thing.
 This year, more than ever, I’ve been expressing, recognizing, and practicing thankfulness.
 Cherishing every second we get on this earth surrounded by the people in it.

-Finally, time.
-It’s our big thing lately because it seems to be flying, life and time.
+It’s our big thing lately because it seems to be flying, this life and time.
 It seems the moments just as quickly turn to memories and it just doesn’t ever stop.

-Somehow our phones are a factor, work too.
+Our phones seem to be a factor.
+Work too.
 They both take up way too much space in my mind and we’ve started to take steps to scale them back.

 We want more time to get bored.
 More time to create.
 More time to think and do and be.
 Less time working and more time working out.
-Going fishing or playing cards or taking a hike in the middle of the day because that’s what we’ll remember, not the email we sent out or the post we put up.
+We want to go fishing or play cards or take a hike in the middle of the day because that’s what we’ll remember, not the email we sent out or the post we put up.

 Time is sacred and it’s so temporary.
-I have a feeling creating more time will be a major focus for us in 2019.
+I have a feeling finding more time will be a major focus for us in 2019.

 Cheers my friend.
 Cheers to a beautiful year and looking forward to many more.